ALTIBASE/Documents/Manuals/Altibase_7.3/eng/SQL Reference.md

 *restart_clause*

-시퀀스를 재시작하기 위한 구문으로 아래 세가지 방법이 있다.
+There are three statement to restart the sequence

 - RESTART
-  - START VALUE를 INCREMENT VALUE가 1 이상이면 MINVALUE로, INCREMENT VALUE가 -1 이하이면 MAXVALUE로 초기화하고, 시퀀스를 재시작한다.
+  - This statement initialize START VALUE to specific value by INCREMENT VALUE, and restarts the sequence.
+    - If INCREMENT VALUE is equal to or greater than 1, START VALUE is set to MINVALUE.
+    - If INCREMENT VALUE is equal to or less than -1, START VALUE is set to MAXVALUE.
 - RESTART WITH N
-  - START VALUE를 N으로 초기화하고, 시퀀스를 재시작한다.
+  - This statement initializes START VALUE to N, and restarts the sequence.
 - RESTART START WITH N
-  - RESTART WITH N 와 동일하게, START VALUE를 N으로 초기화하고 시퀀스를 재시작한다.
+  - Like RESTART WITH N, this statement initializes START VALUE to N, and restarts the sequence.

 #### Examples